Mixed Models with Multiple Instance Learning: EXPERIMENTS

-\textbf{Dataset.} The OneK1K dataset comprises single-cell RNA sequencing (scRNA-seq) data from approximately 1.3 million peripheral blood mononuclear cells, derived from 982 genotyped donors.
+\paragraph{Dataset} The OneK1K dataset comprises single-cell RNA sequencing (scRNA-seq) data from approximately 1.3 million peripheral blood mononuclear cells, derived from 982 genotyped donors.
 For our analysis, we considered the sub-lymphoid cells (CD4, CD8, NK cells), spanning cells sharing core lymphoid pathways yet exhibiting distinct functionalities.
 Regarding genetic labels, we focused on independent variants associated with the average transcriptional state (see next paragraph).
-The final dataset for our analysis consisted of 981 individuals (bags), 1.1M cells (instances\footnote{The number of instances ranged from 139 to 2587}), and 28 genetic labels.
+The final dataset for our analysis consisted of 981 individuals (bags), 1.1M cells (instances\footnote{The number of cells per donor ranged from 139 to 2587}), and 28 genetic labels.

-\textbf{Setup.} Cell state embeddings were obtained from single-cell expression data using single-cell Variational Inference with 30 latent factors~\citep{lopez2018deep}, a deep generative model for cell state representation learning (see \Supp~for full details).
-To identify the set of independent genetic labels for our task, we processed 16,718 variants known as cis eQTLs, using a series of criteria including their association with average transcriptional state and linkage equilibrium considerations.
+\paragraph{Setup} Cell state embeddings were obtained from single-cell expression data using single-cell Variational Inference (scVI) with 30 latent factors~\citep{Lopez2018scVI}, a deep generative model for cell state representation learning (see Appendix~\ref{sec:single_cell_embeddings} for full details).
+To identify the set of independent genetic labels for our task, we processed 16,718 variants known as cis-eQTLs, using a series of criteria including their association with average transcriptional state and linkage equilibrium considerations.
 This procedure yielded 28 distinct variants, which we used as labels when comparing alternative MIL implementations.
-A detailed methodology on this selection process can be found in the~\Supp.
-For all models, we controlled for population structure by using the four leading principal components of genetic data.
+A detailed methodology on this selection process can be found in Appendix~\ref{sec: variant_filtering_procedure}.
+For all models, we controlled for sex and age, and additionally accounted for population structure by using the four leading principal components of genetic data.
+We used MixMIL's fixed effects for this purpose and regressed these covariates from the data for the baseline MILs.
 Out-of-sample prediction performance for MIL models was computed utilizing a 5-fold stacked cross-validation procedure.
 Briefly, we concatenated the out-of-sample predictions on each test fold, forming a single prediction vector for all samples.
 We then correlated this prediction vector with the observed data using Spearman correlation.